oss-roettger/HR_Encoder/README.md

 </table>

 **Examples shown above** are generated in the jupyter notebook.
-First column visualizes encoding of a portrait and ease of manipulation in *W* space (sunglasses added / image style changed).
+First column visualizes encoding of a portrait and ease of manipulation in *W* space (sunglasses added or image style changed by one line of code).
 Middle shows the result of morphing in *W* space.
 Finally encoding results for further StyleGAN2 domain models.

 ### [(High Resolution) HR_Encoder](https://github.com/oss-roettger/HR_Encoder) calculates latent codes *w&#8407;∈W* for your images
 >## 🐱 ➡️` HR_Encoder `↘️